Bythalassa/OOP-Python/concepts.md

 ## 📝 Class

-- **example one:** In the real world, everyhting has descriptive Data.
+- **example one:** In the real world, everything has descriptive Data.
 A Student, our **Subject** in this example,  has a Name and Age.
 Furthermore, a Student is able to do **actions** such as learn and eat.

-Now let's translate this to python.
+Now let's translate this to Python.

 - **One Class :** We design a Student.
-So Student is a Class in python.
+So Student is a Class in Python.

 ´´´